Churn rate is a tough realization for any business. Get ready for some sobering stats:

 Those downloads may boost your acquisition numbers, but with these churn rates you can’t call that a win.
 2021 global average Cost Per Install is $2.44 across devices and platforms.* You simply can’t afford to lose hard-won users you’ve invested time, energy, and money in acquiring.

 Reducing your churn rate needs to be your #1 priority.
 And you can’t reduce it without first measuring it.

 By the end of this post, you’ll know how to calculate churn and understand key churn rate benchmarks.
 And you’ll have some practical strategies to reduce uninstalls for your mobile app.

 Here’s what we’ll cover:

 Churn rate, also known as the rate of attrition, is the percentage of users who stop using an app within a given period.

-For an app to grow, the number of new users must be a higher than the number of users who leave.
+For an app to grow, the number of retained users must be higher than the number of users who leave.

 Say you start January with 600 users, and at the end of the month, you have 400 users.